Automate your development process

 You can get the generated .apk file by adding its path under the artifacts

 .
-Normally, the path is like this:
+Normally, the path looks like this:

 artifacts: